Effective October 18, 2018, the Department of Veteran Affairs has new rules that impact several types of VA benefits. A few key changes are:

 You are not alone.
 Call us today at 205-663-0281 for a free consultation.
 John R. Holliman or Melanie B. Holliman (formerly Melanie B. Bradford) will explain the benefits application process, discuss your eligibility, and assist with the application process.

 We can explain the rules for determining eligibility for Veteran benefits and protecting service member rights.
 We will advocate for and protect your veteran rights in a manner that is effective, legal and ethical.

-Call us at 205-663-0281 or email us today for a free consultation in person, by phone, or by video conference.
+Call us at 205-663-0281 or email us today for a free consultation by phone or by secure video conference.